AdrienVannson/doreisa-internship/report/report.typ

 ) <performance-naive-method>

 == Building the Dask Aray <collecting-references>

 At each iteration of the simulation, MPI processes produce data stored in numpy arrays.
 These chunks of data are placed in Ray's object store, and references to them must be sent to the head node to allow it to build a full Dask array.
 A first approach simply consists of having all the MPI processes send their reference to the head node directly.
-However, this centralized approach is not scalable enough: gathering tens of thousands of references is a costly operation that can't be performed by a single process in a resonable time, as a lot of communications are involved.
-Indeed, as shown in @ref-collecting-bench (explained bellow), when many processes send their references one-by-one, at most around one thousand references can be collected each second.
-The exact value will of course depend on the hardware, but it is one order of magnitude bellow the target scale.
+However, this centralized approach is not scalable enough: gathering tens of thousands of references is a costly operation that can't be performed by a single process in a reasonable time, as a lot of communications are involved.
+Indeed, as shown in @ref-collecting-bench (explained below), when many processes send their references one-by-one, at most around one thousand references can be collected each second.
+The exact value will depend on many factors, but it is not enough for our applications.

-To solve this problem, a simple idea consists of sending first the references to intermediate actors, that will have the responsibility to collect a few of them, and send later to the head node in a single message.
-The following experiment measure the time needed to collect all the references, either naively or with this optimization.

-To verify this and see how well sending the references by group helps improving the performance, a simple setup is used.
+To solve this problem, a simple idea consists of sending first the references to intermediate actors that will have the responsibility to collect a few of them, and send them to the head node in a single message.
+To see how well sending the references by group helps improving the performance, a simple setup is used.
 Some "simulation" processes generate numpy arrays and send references to them to the head node.
-The arrays are generated randomly, no simulation code is actually used in this simple setup.
+The arrays are generated randomly, no simulation code is actually used.
 The process is repeated with a varying number of processes from 1 to 512, as well as a number of references sent by each process at each iteration varying from 1 to 256.
-During each measurement, 200 iterations of the process are performed.
+During each measurement, 200 iterations are performed.

 To avoid having to deploy the experiment on a very large cluster, several simulation scripts were started on each core.
 The measurement is repeated two times: one time with two simulation nodes, the other with four simulation nodes.
 The goal of this step is to make sure that the bottleneck actually comes from the head node and not the simulation node: it is the case if the results in these two configurations are similar.
 This is indeed the case: the total execution time of each scenario varies by less than 10% in the two cases.
 As having twice more nodes for the same task doesn't reduce the execution time, the bottleneck is indeed the head node, as expected.

-This experiment was perform on the _gros_ cluster of the Nancy site of Grid5000.
+This experiment was performed on the _gros_ cluster of the Nancy site of Grid5000.
 The exact specifications are available online at #link("https://www.grid5000.fr/w/Nancy:Hardware#gros").

 #figure(
     image("resources/ref-collecting-bench.png", width: 105%),